wifi-tally/wifi-tally/documentation/docs/getting-started.md

 Select `Configuration` in the navigation and configure the settings for your Video Mixer.

-!!! info
-    Currently only ATEM video mixers are supported, but please [open an issue](https://github.com/wifi-tally/wifi-tally/issues) if you want others to be supported too.
-It is really simple to integrate them and the only reason they have not been integrated yet, is that nobody has needed it already. :D

-!!! info
-    If you want to try this at home and don't have a Video Mixer at hand you can run `npm run dev` instead.
-It features a `Mock` Video Mixer that randomly switches channels.

 Switch back to `Tallies` in the navigation and assign the video channels of the Video Mixer to the according tallies.